veritrans/veritrans-android/documentation/01_init_docs.md

 **This is quick payment guide, it's use very minimum requirements for making payment.
 First step is doing checkout, checkout provides your customers with a streamlined, mobile-ready payment experience.**

-Our SDK provides a class called `CheckoutTransaction`, which is designed to make building your app's checkout flow as easy as possible.
+Our SDK provides a class called `CheckoutTransaction`, whTich is designed to make building your app's checkout flow as easy as possible.
 It handles payment options such as payment chanels, customer information and can also be used to collect shipping info.

 ### 1. Prepare your CheckoutTransaction (Mandatory)
 > **This is very minimum requirements for making CheckoutTransaction object, it's will use many default setting.
 If you want to use some specific feature or other feature, please follow section `FEATURE` and combine it with this minimum CheckoutTransaction object.**